krsandesh/hapi-mongo-swagger/README.md

 # hapi-mongo-swagger
-This API accepts the json data from any service and use that data and converts it to JOSN and sends it to mongo and also to kafka using kafkasqueue plugin parallely.
+This API accepts the data from any service and converts it to JSON and sends it to mongo and also to kafka using kafkasqueue plugin parallely.

 This also has hapi-swagger integration for dicumentation and testing purpose.